kingsleytagbo/nextjs-react-base/README.md

 ## How to run the existing Next.Js project
 -

-### Why Next.Js?
-- Next.js is a framework that uses the React library to build websites/apps with server-side rendering (SSR),
-- NextJs offers HTTP caching, linting and standardisation, SEO tools, and automatic code-splitting via dynamic imports or webpack bundles.
-- Next.js is an open source framework that's based on Node.js and Babel.

-In this project, you will learn how to create a React app with a Login page for User Authentication using Next.JS

 ### How to Add Login / Authentication to your Next.js app
 - Create a components folder and an authentication folder inside it.